alex-n/DevOps-Interview-Questions/README.md

 * How to view running processes in Linux?
 * How to check DNS records in Linux?
 * Describe your experience with scripting

-#### Windows Questions

-* Are you familiar with just linux or have you worked with Windows environments as well?
-  * If yes to windows do you use powershell?
-Octopus Deploy?
-TeamCity?
-Active Directory?
-Azure?

 #### Security Questions